lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-mutations.md

 type Rocket {
   id: ID!
   name: String
-  type: String
+  model: String
 }
 ```

-The `createRocket` mutation takes a `name` and a `type` for the new rocket, and returns the complete list of rockets, including the new one if it's successful.
+The `createRocket` mutation takes a `name` and a `model` for the new rocket, and returns the complete list of rockets, including the new one if it's successful.

 ## `mutationResolversFn` example